kristindawn/DC_OpenRefineTufts/_episodes/01-working-with-openrefine.md

 Once OpenRefine is launched in your browser, the left margin has options to `Create Project`, `Open Project`, or `Import Project`.
 Here we will create a new project:

-1. click `Create Project` and select `Get data from` `This Computer`.
+1. click `Create Project` and select `Get data from` `Web Addresses (URLs)`.
+This won't work for all URLs, but you can always test it and see.
-2. Click `Choose Files` and select the file `Portal_rodents_19772002_scinameUUIDs.csv`.
-Click `Open` or double-click on the filename.
-3. Click `Next>>` under the browse button to upload the data into OpenRefine.
+2. Click `Next>>` under the browse button to upload the data into OpenRefine.
-4. OpenRefine gives you a preview - a chance to show you it understood the file.
+3. OpenRefine gives you a preview - a chance to show you it understood the file.
 If, for example, your file was really tab-delimited, the preview might look strange, you would choose the correct separator in the box shown and click `Update Preview` (bottom left).
 If this is the wrong file, click `<<Start Over` (upper left).
-5. If all looks well, click `Create Project>>` (upper right).
+4. If all looks well, change the `Project name` at the top to `PTB1881-1890`.
+Click `Create Project>>` (upper right next to the `Project name` box).

-Note that at step 1, you could upload data in a standard form from a web address by selecting `Get data from` `Web Addresses (URLs)`.
-However, this won't work for all URLs.
+Note that at step 1, you could upload data from a file on your computer.
+The rest of the steps are the same.

 ## Faceting